decenter2021/decenter2021.github.io/pages/examples/DDEKFStarlinkConstellation.md

 The <tt>.mat</tt> **output of a simulation** of roughly 10 full orbital periods can be **downloaded** (3.9 GB) <a target = 'blank' href = "https://drive.google.com/uc?export=download&id=15rWHJCAoboV3evRALkodtb09Jk_irWC4">here</a>.

 The **TUDAT application source-code** consists of a C++ script that simulates the orbital dynamics of a constellation of satellites.
 It also establishes a UDP connection with a server running on a MATLAB instance to obtain thruster actuation feedback.
-For more details on how to setup the simulation and on the intricacies of the thruster actuation feedback, see the <a target = 'blank' href = "">dedicated GitHub repository (available soon)</a>.
+For more details on how to setup the simulation and on the intricacies of the thruster actuation feedback, see the <a target = 'blank' href = "https://github.com/decenter2021/tudat-matlab-thrust-feedback">dedicated GitHub repository</a>.
 {: .text-justify}

 ***